elainebroche-dev/anagram/README.md

 - __Store user scores__
     - Currently the user is asked to enter a username but that is only used to display the name on screen.
 Functionality could be added to upload results for that user to a website so it could be compared against other player results or the user could use it to try to beat their own high-score.

-- __Provide user-interface to manage topic and question data__
+- __Provide user-interface to manage topic and anagram/question data__
     - All data for the topic titles and anagram questions and answers is stored separately to the code to run the game.
 Functionality could be added to provide an "admin" screen to allow this data to be changed (add/delete/modify) to build similar quizzes for a different audience.

 - __Extend Topic selection functionality__
     - A maximum of 4 topic titles are listed on the topics screen.
 Functionality could be added so that if more than 4 titles were available in the quiz data structure then either a random selection of 4 titles could be picked, or all available titles could be presented to the user to choose from.

 - __Extend error handling__
     - Basic error catch/throw code has been added to the project at some critical function points.
-As the Topic and Anagram data is stored in an external js file, there are some checks around this data in relation to assumptions and dependencies in the code - e.g. a check to make sure the "quiz" data structure exists and has a length > 0, and that at least 10 questions exist for each Topic.
+As the Topic and Anagram data is stored in an external js file, there are some checks around this data in relation to assumptions and dependencies in the code - e.g. a check to make sure the "quiz" data structure exists and has a length > 0, and that at least 10 anagram questions exist for each Topic.
 However this could be extended and improved to support a more standardized approach to error handling.

 ## Design

 -   ### Imagery
     - The abstract background image was chosen to complement the grey and orange colour scheme.
-The overall effect is designed to look modern and appeal to an adult audience rather than younger players as the questions currently provided target this age group.
+The overall effect is designed to look modern and appeal to an adult audience rather than younger players as the anagrams currently provided target this age group.
     - Features including the layout of the Play Game screen, positioning and behaviour of the "Check Answer" button, method of presentation of answer feedback, progress bar and behaviour of "<<" in top left of screens were influenced by the UX features of the [Duolingo](https://www.duolingo.com/learn) application.

 -   ### Colour Scheme